sonic-net/sonic-mgmt/ansible/doc/README.testbed.Setup.md

 1. Start the VMs:
     ```
     # /data/sonic-mgmt/ansible
-    ./testbed-cli.sh start-vms server_1 .password
+    ./testbed-cli.sh start-vms server_1 password.txt
     ```
-    Please note: `.password` is the ansible vault password file name/path.
+    Please note: `password.txt` is the ansible vault password file name/path.
 Ansible allows users to use `ansible-vault` to encrypt password files.
 By default, this shell script **requires** a password file.
 If you are not using `ansible-vault`, just create an empty file and pass the file name to the command line. **The file name and location is created and maintained by the user.**
     ```
-    echo "" > ./.password
+    echo "" > ./password.txt
     ```

 2. Check that all the VMs are up and running: